 Provisioning each employee’s mobile devices to handle the various eventualities can be time-consuming for IT, and still doesn’t guarantee that employees will have the printing app, drivers, and accounts for the printer at hand.

 Similarly, there are many cloud-based file service apps that allow file access, sharing and sending, such as DropBox, Google Drive, and DocumentMall.
 But again, that’s a lot of choices to for IT to have to provision each employee and mobile device with.

-isn’t just about printing.
+And mobile printing isn’t just about printing.
 Employees may need to scan documents, and/or do OCR (Optical Character Recognition) of scanned documents.
 They may need to fax these documents, or collaborate with coworkers by delivering and sharing these documents with other employees, customers and suppliers.

 And like all the other data in your enterprise, these documents need to be managed and handled appropriately.
 This means strong security measures are necessary: restricting access to authorized users through print IDs, and preventing unauthorized users from accessing documents via encryption.
 (Remember that today’s printers are basically computers, including hard drive or flash storage where the files that were printed often are saved, or not erased securely.)
 Similarly, some documents’ activities require audit trails — who accessed them, who directed them to which printers, and who retrieved the output.

 Mobile printing is only part of mobile employees’ basic cloud needs.
 They also need:

 Support for BYOD, BYOAD (Bring Your Own Authorized Device, a.k.a.
 CYOD, Choose Your Own Device) notebooks and mobile devices.

 Individual data backup from their devices to ensure that no data is lost if their mobile device is damaged, destroyed, lost or stolen.

 Cross-platform collaboration so they can work together, share documents, conference together and more from any location, using any device.